Steffi82/ORCA-Netzwerk-NRW/Outputsammlung.md

 ---

-### Learning Snacks: ORCA.nrw: A University Network for OER
+### Learning Snacks - ORCA.nrw - A University Network for OER
 `Lernspiel` `Edu-Game`:
 The example is based on a German network.
 You can find out **how the network works** and how it **advises on OER** together with the teacher Dr Jamal Groenstein, who gets to know the network as a protagonist.<br><br>
 ![](MaterialienIntros/Selbstlernkurs_LearningSnack_ORCAnrw-UniversityNetwork-for-OER_CCBYSA40.png)<br>